 His debt led to stress, which affected his job, and losing his job worsened his debt.
 It was a vicious circle.

-The boss wants us to do this, but accounts want the customer to pay, and they won’t – it’s a vicious circle.
+The boss wants this done, but accounts need payment, and the customer won’t – it’s a vicious circle.

 Mastering English Idioms for Problem-Solving